-The Smoke-Free Lease Addendum No. 2 is attached hereto and made a part hereof.
+The Smoke-Free Lease Addendum No. 2 is attached, hereto, and made a part hereof.
 The Lease Addendum shall be controlling.
 If there is a conflict between this Policy and the Lease Addendum, the Lease Addendum shall control.

-Upon adoption of the policy, all new tenants will be given a copy of this Smoke-Free Policy and will sign the Smoke-Free Lease Addendum No. 2.
+Upon adoption of the Policy, all new tenants will be given a copy of this Smoke-Free Policy and will sign the Smoke-Free Lease Addendum No. 2.

-Upon adoption of the policy, all current tenants will be given a copy of this Smoke-Free Policy, Revision No. 1 and will sign the Smoke-Free Lease Addendum No. 2 at least 30 days before the effective date.
-Section XVII, Modification of the Lease, of the PHA Lease Agreement allows changes to the Lease (including a Smoke-Free Lease Addendum) with written notice to the Tenants of 30 days.
+Upon adoption of the Policy, all current residents will be given a copy of this Smoke-Free Policy, Revision No. 1, and will sign the Smoke-Free Lease Addendum No. 2 at least 30 days before the effective date.
+Section XVII, Modification of the Lease, of the PHA Lease Agreement, allows changes to the Lease (including a Smoke-Free Lease Addendum) with written notice to the Residents.

-The signed Smoke-Free Lease Addendum No. 2 will be kept in the Tenant's file and a copy given to the Tenant.
+The signed Smoke-Free Lease Addendum No. 2 will be kept in the Resident's file and a copy given to the Resident.